anzbert/f_link/README.md

 ## Known Issues

+### Audio Playback and Latency

+Audio playback and latency in Flutter requires some careful considerations as it is somewhat platform and integration dependent.
+Latency compensation would certainly need to be factored into the code either way.

+Ableton recommends to handle audio Session States in a separate thread to minimize latency.
+This could potentially be achieved with isolates and maybe even by integrating another low level native library to handle playback.
+I am happy to receive feedback on this issue and I may update the example at some point with a possible solution.

 ### No iOS support yet

 Ableton provides a different SDK for iOS, called [LinkKit](https://github.com/Ableton/LinkKit), which uses a different API to [Link](https://github.com/Ableton/link).
 Potentially, this library could wrap around both LinkKit and Link in the future.